-- Think before you act; don't take unnecessary risks. - Follow the guidelines from the State Department country information and the mandatory pre-departure country-specific meetings. - Follow the advice of the on-site staff. - If you become sick, notify your host program director AND our office immediately. - If you know that another Holy Cross student in your group is sick or missing, notify your on-site program director as well as our office immediately via e-mail (studyabr@holycross.edu, or phone (508-793-3082).
+- Think before you act; don't take unnecessary risks. - Follow the guidelines from the State Department country information and the mandatory predeparture country-specific meetings. - Follow the advice of the on-site staff. - If you become sick, notify your host program director AND our office immediately. - If you know that another Holy Cross student in your group is sick or missing, notify your on-site program director as well as our office immediately via e-mail to studyabr@holycross.edu or phone 508-793-3082.
 We would rather receive 10 emails or calls than none! - Know how to access health services, both for routine care and emergencies.
 This information should be provided to you during your on-site orientation.
-If not, you need to seek it out yourself. - See your Study Abroad Manual for strategies on staying safe. - Alcohol.
-In most foreign countries you can purchase and consume alcohol legally.
-Be a responsible consumer.
-You represent not just yourself, but your family and Holy Cross (as well as every Holy Cross student who will attend your host institution in the future), and lastly, your country.
-You have a vital role to play in helping us to maintain good relations with our partner schools abroad and even international good will.
+If not, you need to seek it out yourself. - See your Study Abroad Manual for strategies on staying safe.